suprugafad/online-shop-back/README.md

 ______

 ## Description <a name="descr"></a>
 This project is a clothing shop.
-There are two roles of users: admin and customers.
-Customers can choose clothes by size.
-This application has the ability to add, update, delete and get information about the user, product, cart and order.
+There are two roles of users: admin and customer.
+This application has the ability to add, update, delete and get information about users, products, carts and orders.
 _____
 ## Technical requirements <a name="tech"></a>
-- Task will be implemented on Javascript
+- Programming language - Javascript
 - Database - MongoDB
 - Docker
 _____